SoK: Blockchain-Based Decentralized AI (DeAI): Introduction

-\begin{itemize}[leftmargin = *] \item[\ding{80}] We provide a taxonomy to summarize the existing DeAI protocols, categorizing them based on the lifecycle of an AI model.
-This taxonomy provides a structured way to clarify the landscape of DeAI protocols and identifies their similarities and differences (see Table~\ref{tab:deai_blockchain}).
+\item We provide a formal definition of blockchain-based \DeAI, including an identification of its essential properties. \item We introduce a taxonomy that summarizes existing \DeAI solutions and categorizes them based on the lifecycle of an \AI model, along with an analysis of their structural similarities and differences (see Table~\ref{tab:deai_blockchain}).

-\item[\ding{80}] We analyze the functionalities of blockchain in DeAI protocols, focusing on how key blockchain features such as immutability and decentralization contribute to enhancing the security, transparency, and trustworthiness of AI processes.
-We also examine how blockchain can enable fair incentives for data and model contributors, thereby fostering collaborative AI development in a decentralized ecosystem.
+\item We investigate the functionalities of blockchain in existing \DeAI solutions, analyze how blockchain features contribute to security, transparency, and trustworthiness, and enable fair incentives for contributors in decentralized systems.

-\item[\ding{80}] We highlight the insights and research gaps for building blockchain-based DeAI protocols, outlining several critical areas for future exploration.
+\item We synthesize key insights and identify research gaps in building blockchain-based \DeAI solutions, outlining directions for future work.
+In addition to the gaps discussed throughout the paper, we further supplement these with a set of open research questions provided in Appendix~\ref{app:open-research-challenges}.

+\item We present a comprehensive review of security risks in blockchain-based \DeAI, complemented by an empirical evaluation of representative mitigation techniques across the different stages of the \DeAI lifecycle. \end{itemize}